For Couples

 3. Overly Trendy Pieces

-Avoid wearing anything too trendy or flashy, as it may quickly become outdated in photos.
-You want your photos to feel timeless and elegant, so sticking to classic styles is a safer choice.
+Avoid wearing anything too trendy, as it may quickly become outdated in photos.

 4. Matching Exactly

-While it’s nice to coordinate, don’t wear identical outfits (like matching t-shirts or head-to-toe the same color).
 This can look unnatural or cheesy.
-Instead, aim for colors and styles that complement each other.
+Instead, aim for colours and styles that complement each other.
+(I think the jeans and beige shirts is out-dated and old)

 5. Busy Patterns